Aa-sheesh/ReactJS-Concepts/README.md

 We have seen that the re-rendering of the UI is the most expensive part and React manages to do this most efficiently by ensuring that the Real DOM receives batch updates to re-render the UI.
 This entire process of transforming changes to the real DOM is called `Reconciliation`.

 This significantly improves the performance and is the main reason why React and its Virtual DOM are much loved by developers all around.
+### ReactDOM
+#### Important functions provided by ReactDOM
+1. render(): This is one of the most important methods of ReactDOM.
+This function is used to render a single React Component or several Components wrapped together in a Component or a div element.
+2. findDOMNode(): This function is generally used to get the DOM node where a particular React component was rendered.
+This method is very less used like the following can be done by adding a ref attribute to each component itself.
+3. unmountComponentAtNode(): This function is used to unmount or remove the React Component that was rendered to a particular container.
+4. hydrate(): This method is equivalent to the render() method but is implemented while using server-side rendering.
+5. createPortal(): It allow us to render a component into a DOM node that resides outside the current DOM hierarchy of the parent component.
+#### Key features of ReactDOM :
+1. ReactDOM.render() replaces the child of the given container if any.
+It uses a highly efficient diff algorithm and can modify any subtree of the DOM.
+2. React findDOMNode() function can only be implemented upon mounted components thus Functional components can not be used in findDOMNode() method.
+3. ReactDOM uses observables thus provides an efficient way of DOM handling.
+4. ReactDOM can be used on both the client-side and server-side.